elad-bar/ha-blueiris/README.md

 As long as the password will remain in clear text saved in integration setting, the following warning log message will appear during restart:
 ```
-EdgeOS password is not encrypted, please remove integration and reintegrate
+BlueIris password is not encrypted, please remove integration and reintegrate
 ```

 ## Components